aappddeevv/scala-vdom/README.md

     setTimeout(10 seconds)(clearInterval(cancel))
 ```

+## Hooks or the Lack Thereof
+Virtual-dom contains hooks that run after a VNode has been turned into a DOM element.
+Many other libraries have
+something similar.

+Because we want to keep the Patch and VNode objects as simple as possible, hooks can be specified and used
+by the Backend if a Backend enables some kind of hook mechanism.
+Having said that, it is much easier
+to use the IOActions, which are monads, and just append your post-creation behavior as monadic computation.

+The layer that sits on top of scala-vdom may integrate hooks much more tightly into its syntax and then
+flow the hooks into the IOActions via monadic computations.

 ## Browser Support

 It is known that this does not support IE8, too many exceptions and issues with Internet Explorer.
 It's possible that more modern versions of IE may work Ok.
 Overtime, we may be able to provide better support to various generations of IE, but it appears to be very difficult to do so.

+## Issues
+There are many issues that currently make this library unusable for production use.
+These
+issues will be resolved in future releases.

+* There are no optimizations in the diff'ing algorithm.
+It's a straight diff of the entire tree.
+* Adjacent VText nodes have bad behavior when rendered in the DOM.
+Browsers merge text nodes
+together in some cases.
+The general rule is to avoid adjacent text nodes in your virtual dom.
+* No support is provided for events.
+* The presence of the correct ExceutionContext still needs to be traced and worked out so that
+it can always be specified by the programmer.
+* Should diff'ing and rendering have future return values to allow them to be async by default?
+Not sure this makes sense in every backend environment.
+Can't the programmer just wrap it into
+a future themselves if they want it async?
+There *are* side effects for rendering, potentially,
+but probably not diff'ing.
+* I've not take the time to add more attributes to the set and adding your own attributes
+with custom hints is not easy at the moment, you have to create your own Backend object.

 ## Other Virtual DOM implementations
 Here's a list of virtual dom implementations that I looked at: